 Here are some ideas:

 What is your reason for learning Spanish?
 Take a couple of minutes to think about this and how important this is for you.
-Because when our reasons are...
+Because when our reasons are powerful and important to us, we find the energy, prioritise the time and make the...

-However, there are ways in which we can make it easier…
+However, there are ways in which we can make it easierâŠ

-In this video, I reveal 3 top tips on how to approach verbs and conjugations, especially irregular ones so you can learn them quicker
+In this video, I reveal 3 top tips on how to approach verbs and conjugations, especially irregular ones so you can learn them quicker đ

 We explore this topic in much more depth in our beginners programme Connect, our 12 week coaching programme that takes you from zero (or very little Spanish) to having your first converstations with Spanish speakers.